fdformula/fdformula.github.io/README.md

 <p>Mathly for <a href=https://www.lua.org>Lua</a> is a Lua module which turns Lua into a tiny, free but powerful MATLAB.
 It provides a group of commonly
 used MATLAB functions and features, for example,  <em>linspace</em>, <em>zeros</em>, <em>rand</em>, <em>save</em>, <em>plot</em>, <em>plot3d</em>, and
 convenient matrix operations as well.
 If there are things many love the most about MATLAB, these tools are.
-They make coding and testing a thought much easier and faster than working in most other programming languages.</p>
+They make coding and testing a thought much easier and faster than working in most other programming languages.
+Besides, `animate` and `manipulate` allow easy animation of the graph of a single-variable function or a parametric 2D curve.</p>

 <p>Mathly uses <a href=https://plotly.com/javascript/>Plotly JavaScript</a> graphing tools to plot graphs.
 Therefore, graphs are
 shown in an internet browser.</p>